crudecomputer/hldr/README.md

     eiyre: $friendly $cat
 ```

-Additionally, templates and record copying can be intermixed in any order.
+Additionally, templates and record copying should be able to be
+intermixed in any order.

 ```
-public:
-  pet:
-    $black:
+public
+  pet
+    $black
       color 'black'

-    $friendly:
+    $friendly
       friendly true

-    $cat:
+    $cat
       species 'cat'

     cupid: $friendly $cat